Why AI visionary Andrew Ng teaches humans to teach computers

 TEACHING HOW TO TEACH COMPUTERS

-Ng's fascination with AI was paralleled by a desire to share his knowledge.
+Ng's fascination with AI was paralleled by a desire to share his knowledge with students.
 As online education took off earlier this decade, Ng discovered a natural outlet.

 His "Machine Learning" course, which kicked off Stanford's online learning program alongside two other courses in 2011, immediately signed up 100,000 people without any marketing effort.